-Students start the program with HIS 455 Historical Methods.
-This course is designed to train students in historial research, including location of sources, critical evaluation of sources, and the organization and writing of scholarly papers.
-It also reviews the works by significant historians of the past.
+Students start the program with HIS 455: Historical Methods.
+This course is designed to train students in historial research, including locating sources, critical evaluation of sources, and the organization and writing of scholarly papers.

-In HIS 455, the professor involved identifies a theme.
+In HIS 455, the faculty advisor identifies a theme.
 The students then select and research a related topic.
-During the following spring semester, students enroll in HIS 456, Guided Historical Research.
-In 456, each student completes a 20 to 30-page paper based on their original research.
-Students are introduced to the publishing aspect of the project as well, learning software programs such as Quark Express, In Design, and using and learning editing techniques.
+The following spring, students enroll in HIS 456: Guided Historical Research.
+In 456, each student completes a 20 to 30-page journal length article.

-Completed papers are then blind reviewed by a faculty committee which selects the best papers for The History Project.
-At the end of the semester, students have the chance to present their findings in an academic setting that's open to the public.
+Ultimately, a faculty committee blind reviews the paper and selects the best papers for publication in The History Project.
+At the end of the semester, students present their findings at a symposium.